Voting

 Step 2

-You will receive your voting papers between 16-21 September 2022.
+You will receive your voting papers in the mail between 9-22 September 2025.
 Make sure you open them, and have a think about who you want to vote for.

 IMPORTANT: Don’t forget about it and leave the envelope on top of the fridge/in a drawer/in the pile of paperwork that you never quite get to.